ChelsieSalome/Linux-Ass1/README.md

 **How to create a cloud-config file?**

-1. Update your Arch Linux system by running `sudo pacman -Syu`.
->**Breakdown of the command**
-* . `sudo`: This allows you to run the command with elevated (superuser) privileges.
-System updates require administrative access to modify system files and packages.

-* . `pacman`: This is the package manager for Arch Linux and its derivatives.
-It handles the installation, updating, and removal of software packages.

-* . `Syu`:
-    * `-S` (Sync): This option tells pacman to synchronize the package databases.
-It fetches the latest package information from the repositories and updates your local database.
-    * `-y` (Refresh): This option forces a refresh of all package databases, ensuring that pacman has the most up-to-date package listings from the Arch repositories.
-    `-u` (Upgrade): This option upgrades all installed packages on your system to the latest versions available in the repositories.

 2. Install Neovim on your local machine with the command `sudo pacman -S neovim`
 >**Breakdown of the command**